ascent-technologies/ascent-styleguide/ruby.md

 *   Use `snake_case` for methods and variables.

-*   Use `CamelCase` for classes and modules.
+*   Use `PascalCase` for classes and modules.
 (Keep acronyms like HTTP, RFC, XML uppercase.)

 *   Use `SCREAMING_SNAKE_CASE` for other constants.